-Matrix Metalloproteinase-2 (MMP-2) is also known as gelatinase A, MMP-2, or 72 kDa type IV collagenase.
+Matrix Metalloproteinase-2 (MMP-2) is also known as gelatinase A, 72 kDa type IV collagenase.
 MMP-2 is constitutively expressed in several types of cells in culture (i.e., epidermal keratinocytes, dermal fibroblasts).
-MMP-2 degrades gelatin, type IV, V, VII, X and XI collagens, fibronectin, elastin, laminin, vitronectin, tenascin and proteoglycans.
+MMP-2 degrades gelatin, type IV, V, VII, X, and XI collagens, fibronectin, elastin, laminin, vitronectin, tenascin, and proteoglycans.
 MMP-2 and MMP-9 are thought to play an important role in the final degradation of fibrillar collagens after initial cleavage by collagenases.
 Interestingly, recent reports provide evidence that both gelatinases also possess collagenolytic activity.
-MMP-2 cleaves native type I collagen to N-terminal 3/4 and C-terminal 1/4 fragments identical to those generated by collagenases.8 addition, MMP-9, which is expressed specifically by osteoclasts during murine fetal development and in adult human bone, has shown to cleave type I, II and V collagens in the N-terminal non-helical telopeptide.
-Because of their ability to initiate and continue degradation of fibrillar collagen type I, MMP-2 and MMP-9 play an important role in the remodeling of collagenous ECM (extracellular matrix) than had been previously thought.
+MMP-2 cleaves native type I collagen to N-terminal 3/4 and C-terminal 1/4 fragments identical to those generated by collagenases.8 In addition, MMP-9, which is expressed specifically by osteoclasts during murine fetal development and in adult human bone, has shown to cleave type I, II, and V collagens in the N-terminal non-helical telopeptide.9 It is therefore possible that due to their ability to initiate and continue degradation of fibrillar collagen of type I, MMP-2 and MMP-9 play a more important role in the remodeling of collagenous ECM than has been previously thought.

-In general, inducers such as PMA, EGF, IL-1 β , or TNF α enhance MMP-9 production without altering MMP-2 levels, and TGF β , which down-regulates most MMPs, enhances both MMP-2 and MMP-9 expression.
-10 The human MMP-2 gene has the chromosomal location of 16q13.
+In general, inducers such as PMA, EGF, IL-1 β , or TNF α enhance MMP-9 production without altering MMP-2 levels, and TGF β which downregulates most MMPs, enhances both MMP-2 and MMP-9 expression.10 The human MMP-2 gene has the chromosomal location of 16q13.